Jiasong-Duan/TVS/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to perform variable selection with the **TVS** method:

 ``` r
 library(TVS)